wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_python.md

 ## Get your credentials

-You'll need your user access token and organization ID to set your environment variables.
+You'll need your user access token, organization ID, and workspace ID to set your environment variables.
 Don't commit your access token to your version control software.

 1. In GX Cloud, click **Tokens**.